bluerail/twitter-bootstrap-rails-confirm/README.md

 ## Usage

+Add it to your application.js:

+    //= require twitter/bootstrap/rails/confirm

+Next... nothing.
 There is nothing you need to do to get this working.
 A helper could be useful for handling large amount of destroy buttons:

     def destroy_link_to(path, options)
       link_to t('.destroy'), path,